 Hello!
 The Carolinas News Editor is Tim Rogers.
-The supervisor is Skip Foreman.
+The supervisor is Jack Jones.

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.